vdasu/deduplication/EP_MPD/README.md

 The following components from the `ep_mpd` library are required to run deduplication for a set of clients:

 1. `EgPsiType`: Enum that is either `EgPsiType.TYPE1` or `EgPsiType.TYPE2` for Type 1 and Type 2 EG-PSI's respectively.
 Type 1 is based on symmetric key cryptography and Type 2 is based on public key cryptography.
 Refer to the paper for a detailed description of each type.
+In the paper, `EgPsiType.TYPE1` and `EgPsiType.TYPE2` are referred to as EG-PSI<sup>(I)</sup> and EG-PSI<sup>(II)</sup> respectively.
 2. `EgPsiDataType`: Enum that is either `EgPsiDataType.INT` or `EgPsiDataType.STR` for integer and string datatypes respectively.
 Currently, the library works with integer and string datatypes only.
 3. `MultiPartyDeduplicator`: Class that provides the privacy-preserving deduplication functionality.
 The `MultiPartyDeduplicator` has the following attributes:
    1. `client_data`: A 2-D list where each row is a client's dataset.
 For example, a 2-D list of shape `m*n` contains the data of `m` clients where the dataset size is `n`.
 The protocol assumes that each client performs local deduplication to remove any duplicates that exist within their own datasets prior to multi-party deduplication.